LukeThornton92/Milestone-Project-1-OTP/README.md

 - The images in the about us section have a harsh border compared to the background, in the future I would like to make the portraits transparent around the edges, this will also help bring the images away from the borders slightly.

-- Having a live gig list that would update would be beneficial, along with having a way of viewing more available dates and venues, potentially on a separate page.
+- Implementing a live gig list that updates automatically, along with having a way of viewing more available dates and venues, potentially on a separate page.

 - Finally the performance issues on both Desktop and Mobile can be improved, I have currently done the best I can without drastically impacting the quality.